DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-asking-candidates-for-reference-details.md

 ---
-title: Asking candidates for reference details
+title: Asking candidates for reference details when they apply
-description: How we changed the application to only require details of people who can give a reference instead of 2 received references.
+description: We changed the application process because candidates no longer need to receive 2 references before they apply.
 date: 2022-10-24
 ogImage:
-  src: /apply-for-teacher-training/asking-candidates-for-references-to-be-contacted-if-they-accept-an-offer/references-to-be-collected.png
+  src: /apply-for-teacher-training/asking-candidates-for-reference-details/references-to-be-collected.png
   alt: "Safeguarding: references to be collected if you accept an offer (incomplete)"
 related:
   items: